6.1 The Sampling Distribution of the Sample Mean (t)

 The following image shows what happens to the t-distribution as you change the degrees of freedom.
 What happens as the df increases?
 What happens once n reaches around 30, and how does that relate to what you already know about the CLT?

-Figure 6.3: t-distribution with different degrees of freedom
+Figure 6.3: t-distribution with different degrees of freedom.
+Figure description available at the end of the section.

 Properties of the Student’s t-Distribution